K0bin/SourceRenderer/README.md

 # SourceRenderer (needs a new name)
-Toy game engine written in Rust
+Toy game engine written in Rust.

+It uses large parts of Bevy.
+Some major exceptions are windowing, asset management and renderer.
+I had code for that before Bevy existed and I prefer my solutions.

 ## Features:
 * Low level unsafe graphics abstraction